filip1O/Seeing-Just-Enough-The-Contribution-of-Visual-Features-to-Egocentric-Action-Recognition/README.md

-# Seeing Just Enough: The Minimal Visual Ingredients of Egocentric Action Recognition
+# Seeing Just Enough: The Contribution of Hands, Objects and Visual Features to Egocentric Action Recognition

-This repository accompanies the study **“Seeing Just Enough: The Minimal Visual Ingredients of Egocentric Action Recognition”**, investigating the spatial and temporal features that make everyday actions recognisable from first-person (egocentric) video.
+This repository accompanies the study **“Seeing Just Enough: The Contribution of Hands, Objects and Visual Features to Egocentric Action Recognition”**, investigating the spatial and temporal features that make everyday actions recognisable from first-person (egocentric) video.

 ---